narrowin/ot-labs-docs/docs/en/exercises/ex2-arp-spoofing.md

 - **Issue**: No traffic visible in Wireshark during attack
   - **Solution**: Check IP forwarding is enabled (script does this automatically)

-- **Issue**: Attack does not work in segmented topology
-  - **Solution**: Firewall rules may block inter-VLAN traffic.
-Use flat topology for easier testing.

 ## Advanced Challenge

 Use `dsniff` tool to automatically capture credentials: